Leonard-Boante-Mensah/AIGES_VIDEO_SUMMARIZATION/README.md

 8. Get the training data
 9. Calculate oracle score for the given user summary
 10. Select keyframes from the video

+Link: This is the link to the dataset --> https://drive.google.com/file/d/1F30YgIYvT55WuNXgnZPvRPqHDTYf9dMm/view?usp=sharing